socialcast/devise_oauth2_providable/README.md

 Endpoint to start client authorization flow.
 Models, controllers and views are included for out of the box deployment.

+Supports the Authorization Code and Implicit grant types.

 ### /oauth2/token
 http://tools.ietf.org/html/draft-ietf-oauth-v2-15#section-2.2